avoidwork/kuma/README.md

   });
 });

-// Access the property "later", the response JSON is cached in the success handler x.github.then(function(data) {
+// Access the property later when you need the wired data, it'll be cached until `x.github` is overridden x.github.then(function(data) {
   console.log(data);
 }, function (e) {